|Illustrated "index page" image information (starting from the top left and working clockwise):-|

-Slowly evolving on the Italian island of Sardinia, the Sassari Metro-tramway is a light-rail public transport system where the trams run on the tracks of an urban tramway network and also on the existing suburban narrow gauge railways operated by the Ferrovie della Sardegna (Railways of Sardinia).
-Street tramway operations began in 2006 and in 2009 the trams were extended over the tracks of the heavy railway.
+Slowly evolving on the Italian island of Sardinia, the Metrotranvia / Metrosassari (Sassari Light Rail) includes a single track street tramway which was built to the same track gauge (950mm) as the existing suburban narrow gauge railway operated by the Ferrovie della Sardegna (Railways of Sardinia).
+Street tramway operations began in 2006 and in 2009 the trams were extended over a small portion of the suburban railway.
 This system is still very much in its infancy, with much of the tram-train network still under construction or in the advanced development phase.

 Track Sharing In Spain.